Donor Recognition: When and How to Appreciate Your Supporters

 It’s impossible to ignore the ever-increasingly important role of social media.
 That is why nonprofits should have a clear social media strategy.

 Social media can be a strong platform to thank and appreciate your donors.
-Social media allows for a low cost, public acknowledgment of your followers and donors.
+Social media allows for a low-cost, public acknowledgment of your followers and donors.

 Make sure you have your donors’ social media handles and feature them on your social media accounts by thanking them publicly.
-Tag them in photos, repost and retweet their content, use hashtags (e.g. #FollowFriday or #ThankfulThursday).
+Tag them in photos, repost and retweet their content, and use hashtags (e.g. #FollowFriday or #ThankfulThursday).

 Use social media to build authentic connections with your audience and remember to share stories and invite people to be part of them.